tjolding/Project-1/README.md

 # Project-1
-Predefined countdown timer resetting after finish, reset by command Want to import existing countdown timer code and modify for my purposes
+Predefined countdown timer resetting after finish, reset by command import existing countdown timer code modify to repeat when finished modify to output on predefined times
+Modify to put in reset button to restart timer
+Add red and green outputs with images

 <script>
 var today = new Date();